 According to port authorities and logistics providers in the US, inventory levels are high, as companies had stocked up in anticipation of additional tariffs.
 In Europe, consumer confidence remains low, with additional unease from the question marks over Brexit.

-Under these circumstances, forwarders and airlines are expecting little momentum in the peak season.
+Under these circumstances, forwarders and airlines are expecting little momentum in the cargo peak season.
 Some are referring to it as a ‘non-event’, while others reckon that any spike in traffic will be limited and brief.
 Individual consumer products may cause moderate bursts in demand, but a sustained peak has been widely ruled out.

 Indeed, seeing no indication of a recovery in the foreseeable future, Kuehne + Nagel has revised its zero-growth forecast for air cargo growth in 2019 to a contraction of four or five per cent.